dtjohnso/bible-copyrights/README.md

 * World English Bible (WEB)
 * Young's Literal Translation (YLT)

+## Note on the KJV

+The status of the King James Version is unique, but I do not believe it's correct to say that it has entered the public domain.
+The rights are held by [the English Crown under Royal prerogative](https://en.wikipedia.org/wiki/King_James_Version#Copyright_status), and Cambridge University Press is authorized as Queen's Printer through [Letters patent](https://en.wikipedia.org/wiki/Letters_patent).

+Since the KJV was not produced in the United States, US copyright law isn't relevant.
+Since it is protected in the jurisdiction of its creation, it is not publicly available.
+Under the laws of the jurisdiction in which the translation was created, the KJV has never been released to the public domain.

+The Crown has retained those rights, and the Queen’s Printer publishes the text with generous standard permissions for its use.

 ## Further reading

-The copyright status of the King James Version is unique.
-It is effectively public domain outside of the United Kingdom.
-Within the UK, [the rights are held by the Crown under Royal prerogative](https://en.wikipedia.org/wiki/King_James_Version#Copyright_status), and Cambridge University Press is authorized as Queen's Printer through [Letters patent](https://en.wikipedia.org/wiki/Letters_patent).
-I include the Cambridge University Press copyright notice here for reference to those interested.

 Also, if interested, see the following pages: